 In our series of interviews with the 2019 DiabetesMine Patient Voices Winners, today we're happy to feature Mila Clarke Buckley, based in Houston, Texas.
 She lives with type 2 diabetes and writes a popular blog about healthy eating as well as the mental health side of life with T2D.

-Some may recognize Mila from her work over at The Hangry Pancreas.
+Some may recognize Mila from her work over at The Hangry Woman.
 She has quite a bit to say as an outspoken advocate for our community.

 Talking with Type 2 Diabetes Blogger Mila Clarke Buckley

 DM) Hi Mila!
 We'd like to start by hearing your diagnosis story...

 MCB) I was 26 years old in 2016 when I was diagnosed with type 2 diabetes.
 The disease runs in my family, with both my mother and grandmother having gestational diabetes while pregnant.
 But when I was diagnosed, I had no idea that the symptoms I was experiencing were due to diabetes.

 I was sweaty, nauseous, losing weight rapidly, and constantly fatigued.
 I chalked it up to working 60 or more hours a week and not practicing enough self-care.
 The diagnosis was a shock to me.